Career Development Awards

 Here are the guidelines for the Crohn's & Colitis Foundation’s Career Development Awards:

-Objective: Career Development Awards are mentored awards intended to facilitate the development of individuals with research potential to prepare for a career of independent basic and/or clinical investigation in the area of inflammatory bowel disease (IBD).
+Objective: Career Development Awards are mentored awards intended to facilitate the development of individuals with research potential to prepare for a career of independent basic research investigation in the area of inflammatory bowel disease (IBD).

 Applicant Eligibility: Individuals who are already well established in the field of IBD research are not considered eligible for this award.
 Applicants should identify a senior investigator to act as a mentor to facilitate the transition to independence.
 At the time of application, applicants must be employed by an institution (public non-profit, private non-profit, or government) engaged in health care and/or health related research within the United States.
 Research is not restricted by citizenship; however, proof of legal work status is required.
 Applicants must hold an MD and/or PhD (or equivalent degree).
 Candidates holding MD degrees must have five years of experience after receiving their terminal degree—two years of which must be documented research experience relevant to IBD.
 Applicants holding PhDs must have at least two years of documented post-doctoral research relevant to IBD.
 Generally, candidates should not be in excess of ten years beyond the attainment of their doctoral degree.